Teepee78/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 3. 3-add_nodeint_end.c adds a new node at the end of a linked list.
 4. 4-free_listint.c frees a linked list.
 5. 5-free_listint2.c frees  a linked list.
+6. 6-pop_listint.c deletes the head node of a linked list and returns it's data.